British diaspora in Africa: Literature

 The British diaspora in Africa has a long literary tradition, and has produced a number of notable novelists and poets, including Doris Lessing, Olive Schreiner, Guy Butler and Roy Campbell.
 A traditional South African storybook is Percy FitzPatrick's Jock of the Bushveld, which describes his journey as a wagon driver with his dog Jock.
 Other significant African writers of British descent are: Nadine Gordimer, Alan Paton, Peter Godwin, Alexandra Fuller and Bryce Courtenay.

 Arts

 The British diaspora has influenced modern African arts, and has often incorporated other African cultures.
 Athol Fugard is a significant playwright.
 Born of an Irish Catholic father and an Afrikaner mother, he has always described himself as an Afrikaner but he wrote in English to reach a larger audience.
 Sharlto Copley is a significant film actor, producer and director.
 He starred in the Oscar-nominated science fiction film District 9, which was an international box office hit and received widespread critical acclaim.
-District 9 drew heavily on metaphoric references to South Africa's apartheid history as well as including many other more direct references to South African and African culture.
-Although English-speaking, Copley plays an Afrikaner bureaucrat who experiences a similar oppression to that he once imposed on alien refugees.
+District 9 drew heavily on metaphoric references to South Africa's apartheid history as well as including many other more direct references to South African and other African culture.
+Despite being of British descent, Copley plays an Afrikaner bureaucrat who experiences a similar oppression to that he once imposed on alien refugees.
 He also starred in the film remake of the 1980s television show The A-Team.